ydkmlt84/Maintainerr_docs/docs/Installation.md

       It is possible that you will need to change permissions on the host's data directory.
 (1)

 1. The data directory location largely depends on how you are installing Maintainerr.
-If using docker, these are the two places where could you set the host data directory.
+If using Docker, these are the two places where could you set the host data directory.

     Docker run: